-6.5.1.2 Protective coatings for cargo tanks of oil tankers specified in 1.2.5.3, Part II "Hull" shall meet the requirements of IMO resolution MSC.288(87).
+6.5.1.2 Protective coatings for cargo tanks of oil tankers specified in 1.2.5.3, Part II "Hull" shall meet the requirements of IMO resolution MSC.288(87) as amended by IMO resolution MSC.342(91).

 6.5.1.3 Protective coatings of internal surfaces of the cargo holds and external surfaces of hatch coamings and hatch covers required by 3.3.5.1, Part II "Hull" shall be applied in accordance with the recommendations of the manufacturer.